leesendy/neu_gcn/README.md

 3.L:the adjacency matrix of nodes,size(116, 116)
 116: the numbers of nodes, each subject has 116 nodes,each node has a feature vector(the length of the vector is 116)

+# Results
+Classificating the graph of datasets(one subject one graph),and get the roc/acc.

-# Use in your data:
+# Use in your datasets:
 The model is not pre-training,so you can only use the model in your data.
 1.Change the utils.py for load your datasets
 2.Change the main.py for setting the X,Y,L